braddle/pact-workshop-golang/README.md

 ## Task

+Now it's your turn!

+### Create a Client Library (Consumer)

-Create an API client library for the `/thing/{id}` endpoint of the producer API
+The first task is to [test drive](consumer/thing/thing_test.go) the Creation of an [API client library](consumer/thing/thing.go) for the `/thing/{id}` endpoint of the producer API.

+The Client should cover the 200 (OK) & 404 (Not Found) cases.

-When creating a test for successful request to the endpoint `/thing/1234`.
-Dont make the client expect all of the content that the producer API provides straight away.
+Start with successful request to the endpoint `/thing/1234`.
+Rather than creating a test for the entire response straight away consider building up the test

-First create a test that just looks at the some Scalar types.
+First create a test that looks for some of the Scalar types in the response.
 ### Successful Request
 ```json
 {